What kind of person makes a great nurse?

 It’s possible for a Galen student who is new to nursing to begin working as a Practical Nurse (PN) in about 12 months (after completing our PN program and passing the NCLEX-PN exam).
 Here, you’ll be focused solely on nursing courses and getting hands-on experience early in the process.

-If you want to go further with your nursing career, you can opt in for our Dual-Track LPN to BSN program and get your RN in 18 months on your way to a BSN.
-Or, with our Dual-Track BSN you can get your ADN and RN on the way to a BSN.
-You can get your RN in two years, start working, then continue on with your BSN.
+If you want to go further with your nursing career, after obtaining your LPN licensure you can opt in for our LPN to ADN program and get your RN in 18 months on your way to a BSN.
+Or you can get your RN in two years, start working, then continue on with your BSN.
 Just talk to an admission representative to discuss your goals.
 We can help!

 We are focused solely on helping you become the best nurse you can be.
 That’s why, at Galen, we call it Pure Nursing.